"When we try to pick out anything by itself, we find it hitched to everything else in the Universe." ~John Muir

-Homeschool students participate one or two days a week in outdoor exploration and hands-on activities, while learning about the earth and how it works.
+Homeschool students participate in outdoor exploration and hands-on activities, while learning about the earth and how it works.
 In addition, science, history, art, traditional music, and literature are explored.
 Students also acquire conflict resolution skills and respect for each other and the earth.

 Experience farm life and learn farming biointensive methods, preparation of camp meals, food preservation, outdoor adventures, and a conservation project.

 Experience nature through outdoor adventures, natural history, herbal studies, farm experiences, and conservation efforts.

 Campers spend time on a field journey, which may be hiking on the Appalachian Trail, exploring West Virginia, or Watershed Journeys, plus a conservation project.

 ~On the Farm and in the Forest~

 wild crafting, wilderness skills, earth games, nature craft, traditional music, story telling, archery and yoga

 In the spring of 2001, Leslie Devine-Milbourne, John Devine, and their 8 year-old daughter, Chenaya, moved to a beautiful, secluded 20-acre farm in Morgan County, West Virginia.
 They called their new home Wind Dance Farm.
 During that summer they held their first youth, overnight camp for one week.
 That was the beginning of their summer camp offerings, which, over the years, expanded to five camps, each one week long.
 In the fall of 2002 Leslie and John began to offer a range of supplemental classes to local homeschool students.
 Each Thursday a group of 12 students played, danced to John’s fiddle music, participated in environmental education activities, kept journals, and listened to wonderful literature.
 From this successful start, Leslie and John’s in-depth and rich homeschool programs have expanded to four days a week during the school year.